Mookie Betts Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.60 team ERA ranks 22nd among all league pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA among all MLB pitching staffs (4.63).

-- Diamondbacks pitchers combine to surrender 166 total home runs at a clip of 1.3 per game (to rank 21st in the league).
+- Diamondbacks pitchers combine to surrender 168 total home runs at a rate of 1.3 per game (to rank 21st in baseball).

-- The righty last pitched on Friday against the Cincinnati Reds, when he threw seven scoreless innings while giving up one hit.
+- The right-hander's most recent appearance was on Saturday against the Cincinnati Reds, when he went 5 1/3 innings, surrendering two earned runs while allowing three hits.

+- In 13 games this season, the 24-year-old has amassed an ERA of 5.91, with 8.1 strikeouts per nine innings.
+Opponents are hitting .272 against him.

 © 2023 Data Skrive.
 All rights reserved.